liuyehcf/BlogSource/_unposts/Interview.md

 For better observability and query analysis, I introduced support for runtime profiling and developed a profile analysis tool.
 This feature enables users to easily understand query bottlenecks and identify opportunities for optimization.

-Overall, my work at Starrocks has contributed significantly to the system's performance, optimization capabilities, and observability, ultimately enhancing the overall user experience and efficiency of the platform.

 **Killing Features:**

 1. MPP (Massively Parallel Processing) Distributed Execution